-Energy-drink consumption was common among OPD patients, particularly adolescents (77.4%) and young adults (62.2%), and over half of regular users reported adverse effects, most commonly palpitations and insomnia.
+Energy drink consumption was common among OPD patients, particularly adolescents (77.4%) and young adults (62.2%), and over half of regular users reported adverse effects, most commonly palpitations and insomnia.
 These findings highlight the need for targeted public health interventions and educational campaigns aimed at adolescents and young adults to reduce harmful consumption patterns and associated health risks.

+Acknowledgement:-

-Acknowledgement: The authors are thankful to the administration of Punjab medical college and Allied hospital for their contribution in research work.
+The authors are thankful to the administration of Punjab Medical College and Allied Hospital for their contribution to the research work.